seworqs/commons-string/docs/Examples/RandomHelper.md

 ---

-## Exception: empty heystack
+## Exception: empty haystack

-Passing an empty string as heystack will throw an `InvalidArgumentException`:
+Passing an empty string as haystack will throw an `InvalidArgumentException`:

 ```php
 RandomHelper::createRandomString(5, ''); // throws